 Data Streams

 The Neon module contains a number of sensors providing different types of data (see also Technical Overview).
-Some data is available in real-time (e.g. via the real-time API), while other data is generated post hoc through either Pupil Cloud or Neon Player.
+Data is available in real-time (e.g. via the real-time API), and post-hoc through either Pupil Cloud or Neon Player.

-Below you can find a description of all data streams and where they are available.
+Below you can find a description of all data streams.
 All data is fully accessible and can be downloaded in convenient formats.

 Eye Videos